marcelnordmann/dataanalysis_bank_statement/readme.md

 2. Open "processing.ipynb" with a code editor (I prefer jupyter notebook and would recommend it for data analysis).
 Execute the code from top to bottom.
 Answer the questions that pop up.
 3. Check the folder for a results folder.
 It should contain an excel sheet.
 You can check the data in there.
 4. Open "plotting.ipynb" with a code editor.
 Execute the code from top to bottom.
 5. Check the results folder.
 It should contain a pdf file now.
-This pdf file contains all three charts that visualize the given example bank statement data.
+This pdf file contains both charts that visualize the given example bank statement data.